crowdtainer/dapp-contracts/UserStories.md

 - I must be able to withdraw the funds if the minimum target is reached, so that I can signal that no more sales are avaiable, and start working on shipping the sold products.

+- The withdrawl function should allow for partial withdrawals, so that participants can get a 'cash-back' in case the estimated price for producing the service or product was higher than estimated.
+    - This allows for getting signal of intent from participants, even before the exact final cost can be calculated, by guessing the cost by a higher margin.
+E.g.: Estimate unit meal cost of 15 eur per person for price to pool money, but return overpayment once the exact final price was calculated by the restaurant (discounting for shipping savings etc).
+    - The withdrawl function needs to provide the final prices array, so that each participant is correctly assigned the remainder value.

 - I need a 2-way communication channel, so that once a Crowdtainer is successful, I can communicate with them regarding their delivery.

 ### As a buyer